 Now when good quality research comes out like this, with very clear recommendations about what parents should and shouldn’t do, I’m sure there are some people who sit there and say “But I did all that stuff and it didn’t work for me!”
-I certainly hear from many distraught parents from who believe they ‘did absolutely everything right’ but still find themselves with a teen who is totally out of control.
-They’ve either been arrested for drug offences, sneaking out of the house at all hours of the night and sometimes not returning for days, been hospitalised after a drinking binge and the list goes on and on … So often, in the conversations I have with them they inevitably say “I don’t know where it all went wrong, we have had no issues with our other children …”
+I hear from many distraught parents from who believe they did absolutely everything right but still find themselves with a teen who is totally out of control.
+They’ve either been arrested for drug offences, sneaking out of the house at all hours of the night and sometimes not returning for days, been hospitalized after a drinking binge and the list goes on and on.
+They inevitably say “I don’t know where it all went wrong, we have had no issues with our other children”

-Why is it that what we knows works for most teens simply doesn’t have the same effect on others?
+Why is it that what works for some teens simply doesn’t have the same effect on others?
 Of course, every teen is different but is there something about some young people that just makes them more resistant to rules, boundaries and consequences?
-A month or two ago I wrote about a wonderful book I had started to read written by Robert MacKenzie called Setting Limits with Your Strong-Willed Teen – it really is a great read and I thoroughly recommend it to any parent struggling with an adolescent who is ‘pushing all their buttons’!
+A month or two ago I wrote about a wonderful book I had started to read written by Robert MacKenzie called Setting Limits with Your Strong-Willed Teen – it really is a great read and I thoroughly recommend it to any parent struggling with an adolescent who is ‘pushing all their buttons.’

 MacKenzie doesn’t talk about ‘rules’ per se, rather he discusses ‘limits’ and ‘limit setting’.
 According to the author, all teens test the limits being imposed on them, (i.e., when a parent asks their child to do something or change their behaviour) and they do this by conducting what he refers to as ‘research’ (i.e., trying to establish just how much the person means what they say).
 This is often referred to as ‘pushing the boundaries’ by other parenting experts and is used by teens to see just how far they can go without crossing the line.
 Now I think it is well understood that not all teens test limits in the same way, but what I found fascinating in this book is how it stressed that ‘teen temperament’ plays a vital role in this area.